On the symplectic geometry of branched hyperbolic surfaces in genus two: Pentagon representations

 where $\gamma=a_1^{-1}b_1^{-1}a_2$ (see~\cite[Section~3]{marche-wolff}).
 Given a representation $\rho\colon\pi_1S\to\psl$, the image of its conjugacy class $[\rho]$ by the hyperelliptic involution is $[\rho\circ \overline{\varphi}]$. \begin{fact}[\cite{hyperelliptic-involution}] The hyperelliptic involution in genus two preserves the isotopy class of every unoriented simple closed curve on $S$.
 More precisely, it preserves the orientation of separating closed curves and reverses the orientation of non-separating simple closed curves. \end{fact}

-Note that the explicit form of $\overline{\varphi}$ provided in~\eqref{eq:morphism-hyperelliptic-involution-pi1S} confirms the conclusions of Fact~\ref{fact:hyperelliptic-involution-fixes-scc} since the generators of $\pi_1S$ are mapped to conjugates of their inverses.
-Depending on the Euler number, the following may happen: \begin{itemize} \item If $\eu(\rho)=0$, then $\rho$ lifts to a representation $\overline{\rho}\colon\pi_1S\to\SL_2\R$.
+Depending on the Euler number of a representation $\rho\colon\pi_1S\to\psl$, the following may happen: \begin{itemize} \item If $\eu(\rho)=0$, then $\rho$ lifts to a representation $\overline{\rho}\colon\pi_1S\to\SL_2\R$.
 By Fact~\ref{fact:hyperelliptic-involution-fixes-scc} and since matrices in $\SL_2\R$ have the same trace as their inverses, the traces of the image by $\overline{\rho}$ and $\overline{\rho}\circ\overline{\varphi}$ of every simple closed curve on $S$ coincide.
 So, if $\rho$ has Zariski dense image, then $\overline{\rho}$ and $\overline{\rho}\circ\overline{\varphi}$ are conjugated by either an element of $\SL_2\R$, or by an element of $\GL_2\R$ with determinant $-1$.
 Marché--Wolff proved that these two eventualities lead to the only two ergodic components for the action of $\Mod(S)$ on the Euler number $0$ component of $\chi(S,\psl)$ (Theorem~\ref{thm:goldman-ergocicity-genus-2}). \item If $\eu(\rho)=\pm 2$, then $\rho$ is a Fuchsian representation.
 Since Fuchsian representations have Zariski dense images and $\Mod(S)$ preserves each connected component of $\chi(S,\psl)$, the previous argument shows that $[\rho]=[\rho\circ\overline{\varphi}]$ must hold for every Fuchsian representation $\rho$. \item If $\eu(\rho)=\pm 1$, then the fixed points locus of the hyperelliptic involution (which is a symplectic involution) is a codimension $2$ symplectic submanifold of the two components of $\chi(S,\psl)$ with Euler number $\pm 1$.
 We will describe the symplectic structure explicitly in Theorem~\ref{thm:wolpert-formula-pentagon-representations}.
-The fixed points coincide with the set of \emph{pentagon representations} studied by Le Fils~\cite{thomas} (see Definition~\ref{defn:pentagon-representation} and Lemma~\ref{lem:pentagon-iff-fixed-by-hyperelliptic-involution}).
+The fixed points coincide with the set of \emph{pentagon representations} introduced by Le Fils~\cite{thomas} (see Definition~\ref{defn:pentagon-representation} and Lemma~\ref{lem:pentagon-iff-fixed-by-hyperelliptic-involution}).
 In each component, we will see that the fixed point locus is made of six connected components, each of them symplectomorphic to the standard $\R^4$. \end{itemize}